Meet Our Therapists At Shalom Counseling & Mediation Center

 Mandy has a wide range of experiences in the mental health field that include proving group, family and individual counseling.
 Mandy’s focus has been working with children and adolescents that have experienced trauma.
 She worked at Adriel Foster Care for 17 years as a foster care consultant and then director of the foster care program.
 Mandy is a an adoption assessor for the state of Ohio.
 Mandy feels blessed to have the honor to work closely with people and help be a part of their healing and transformation.
 Mandy is working towards getting her LPCC licensure.
 Mandy looks forward to expanding her skills and be trained in EMDR as well as gender dysphoria related issues.

-Brittany McClarren, MA, LPC,
+Brittany McClarren, MA, LPC, Therapist

 Specialty: Diagnosis, and Treatment of Mental Health and Emotional Disorders for adults and children.